Cerebral Palsy Lawyer Cleveland OH

 - One in four children with CP has a behavior disorder.

 - One in five children with CP cannot talk.

 - One in five children with CP is tube fed.

 - One in five children with CP has a sleep disorder.

 - One in 10 children with CP has a severe vision impairment.

 - One in 25 children with CP has a severe hearing impairment.

 While some babies are born with CP, the main cause of the condition is deprivation of oxygen during birth.
-Although there are instances where this deprivation can just happen (i.e. umbilical cord wrapped around infant’s neck during labor), in many of these cases it was the negligence of medical professionals that leads to oxygen deprivation, such as failure to notice the issue or failure to act.
+Although there are instances where this deprivation can just happen (i.e. umbilical cord wrapped around an infant’s neck during labor), in many of these cases it was the negligence of medical professionals that led to oxygen deprivation, such as failure to notice the issue or failure to act.

 If a doctor’s failure to act is the cause of a birth injury, then the family has a right to pursue a medical malpractice lawsuit.
 Your cerebral palsy lawyer in Cleveland OH will need to prove that the doctor’s behavior was not how a reasonable doctor of the same age with similar experience and training would have behaved, resulting in your baby’s injury.
 This is referred to as a breach in the standard of care.
 Call Mishkind Kulwicki Law Co., L.P.A. to learn more.

 Did Medical Malpractice Contribute To Your Baby’s Cerebral Palsy?